 Asset inventory refers to how businesses manage the stock of their assets through organisation and tracking.
 For instance, a business may need to count and document all of its laptops or maintenance equipment.

-How to Manage Inventory With an Asset Management System
+Successful Inventory Management With Asset Management Software

-Some businesses may only need to track inventory and assets in a simple spreadsheet.
+Some businesses may only need to track inventory and physical assets in a simple spreadsheet.
 Often, the larger and more complex a business is the more essential having an asset management system becomes.

-Effective inventory management improves productivity and encompasses actions like buying, storing, and tracking.
+Inventory management improves productivity and encompasses actions like buying, storing, and tracking.
 Demand can be monitored and data can be readily available to create forecasted demand.

 Stock-level management improves the visibility of stocking for procurement purposes as well as for sales.
 Items can be categorised and, depending on the software, it may be able to generate sales and purchase orders.